moolicc/moolicc.github.io/input/about.md

   I also, however, have a Dell Inspiron 7000, and various Toshiba Satellite laptops from the 2008-2011 time-frame.

   Additionally, I enjoy tinkering with Arduinos and RaspberryPis, though I've not finished any significant project on either platform.

+  ### And finally, I strongly believe coffee is an evil virus and should be exterminated from this world.
+Therefore, I tend to expend as much coffee as I possibly can.